Alina-Beaini/AIvsReal/README.md

 # Project Description

 The recent advances in deep learning, neural networks, and the advent of hardware to support it have provided fertile ground for creating fake images.
-This new technology, if left unchallenged, creates the risk of undermining journalism, and therefore, democracy.
+This new technology, if left unchallenged, creates a risk in multiple areas, including journalism, law enforcement, and knowledge itself.
 In the words of the KPMG chair in organizational trust at the University of Queensland , Nicole Gillespie:

 >“How do we know what’s true or not true any more?
 That’s what’s at stake.”</br>